Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Maret 2026 15.57.15 UTC
+- WIB: Kamis, 12 Maret 2026 16.57.12 UTC
-- WITA: Kamis, 12 Maret 2026 16.57.15 UTC
+- WITA: Kamis, 12 Maret 2026 17.57.12 UTC
-- WIT: Kamis, 12 Maret 2026 17.57.15 UTC
+- WIT: Kamis, 12 Maret 2026 18.57.12 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: motivational
+Kategori: nature